junxit/us-congress-bills-110/metadata.md

 - 2007-07-12 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2007-07-12 — The previous question was ordered pursuant to the rule. (consideration: CR H7759)
 - 2007-07-12 — Waters amendment (A001) modified by unanimous consent. (text as modified: CR H7747)
+- 2007-07-16 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.